ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 17th November
+We can't use similar looking game assets from older games so the idea of taking elements from games I've loved growing up is out the window (T.T)

+Given that so much of the time is already wasted, we've decided to make a shooter.

 ## 15th November
 Morning brought a great sight.
 WoeUSB had completed successfully, installed Win while I got ready for work.
 Success!